-This bill proposes the addition of a new section, 61-6-18a, to the Code of West Virginia, which establishes a misdemeanor offense for camping in public areas without the consent of the relevant authority.
-The bill defines key terms such as "camp" and "shelter," and outlines that individuals found camping in public spaces—including sidewalks, streets, and parks—without proper consent may face fines ranging from $100 to $1,000, potential jail time of up to 30 days, and community service requirements.
-A first offense would result in a warning citation, while subsequent violations could lead to more severe penalties.
+This bill proposes the addition of a new section, 61-6-18a, to the Code of West Virginia, which establishes a misdemeanor offense for camping in public areas without the consent of the relevant managing authority.
+The bill defines "camp" and "shelter," and outlines that individuals found camping in public places such as sidewalks, streets, and parks without proper consent can face fines ranging from $100 to $1,000, potential jail time of up to 30 days, and community service requirements.
+A first offense would result in a warning citation, while subsequent violations could lead to fines or community service, including litter removal.

 Furthermore, the bill clarifies that consent for camping is only valid for recreational purposes or emergency shelter during disasters.
-It also ensures that existing state or local laws regarding camping are not overridden by this new section, provided they are equally or more stringent.
-Before issuing a citation, officers are required to inform individuals of alternative camping locations and may contact local officials or non-profits to provide additional support services, unless there is an imminent threat to public health or safety.
+It also ensures that existing state or local laws prohibiting camping are not overridden by this new section, provided they are equally or more stringent.
+Before issuing a citation, officers are required to inform individuals of alternative camping locations and connect them with resources to prevent future offenses, unless there is an imminent threat to public health or safety.

 Statutes affected: